CO₂ Sensor¶

 A previous version describing the python implementation of the sensor can be found here.

 The CO₂ recording procedure was developed and tested on the Sensirion SCD30 CO₂ Sensor Module for measuring carbon dioxide (CO₂) concentration, temperature, and humidity.
 It is a digital sensor communicating over I²C and is pre-calibrated under controlled environmental conditions.
-The basic CO₂ sensor functionality, intialization and reading data is borrowed from the Sensirion embedded-i2c-scd30 library.
+It is also connected to a npn transistor acting as a semiconductor switch used to powercycle the sensor in the case of communication errors.
+According to manufacturer specifications, the sensor requires 10 minutes of warm-up time to allow for thermal stabilization when it is first turned on (see "set temperature offset" from the Low Power Mode Guide).
+On initial startup, the flux chamber accounts for this by beginning the sequence with airing out the chamber for an extended period of time, which gives time for the sensor elements to warm-up and prepare for measurements.
+However, if the CO₂ Sensor Module experiences an error during the logging period, the device will power cycle and immediately continue reading data.
+It is up to the discretion of the user to remove data points affected by the sensor reset.
+The basic CO₂ sensor functionality is borrowed from the Sensirion embedded-i2c-scd30 library.
 The data is provided in standard units (eg. ppm for CO₂, °C for temperature, and %RH for humidity) with specifications provided below.

 Sensor | Range | Accuracy |